futuregrid/cloud-metrics/doc/source/manual.rst

 Installation
 ^^^^^^^^^^^^^
-You should better haver installed mysql on your machine or remote.
+You should have installed mysql on your machine or remote.
-Get hostname, db name, user id, password, port number.
-DBUser should have permission to write/delete/select/modify tables.

 ::

  sudo apt-get update